hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Tooling/Git.md

 If a file appears in the output of the `status` command, it may have been:
 * *untracked*, if it is newly created.
 * *added*, if it is newly created, but tracked.
-* *modified*, if it has been tracked in the last commit, but changed.
+* *modified*, if it has been tracked in the last commit, but has been modified.
-* *deleted*, if it has been tracked in the last commit, but has been modified.
+* *deleted*, if it has been tracked in the last commit, but has been deleted.

 By default, new changes are unstaged.
 To stage changes,